B-Hartley/drinkaware/TROUBLESHOOTING.md

 2. Go to Settings → Devices & Services
 3. Find Drinkaware and click "Configure"
 4. Re-authenticate with your Drinkaware account
-5. If this happens repeatedly, try using the manual token entry method instead

 ## API Issues